 Most home flippers struggle with their first couple of properties, because it can be difficult to determine where to allocate renovation funds.
 Where do you spend and where do you save?
 What matters most to buyers?
 And how do you decide?
 Use the tips below as a guide.

 When planning a home renovation, the majority of your budget should be allocated for things the buyer will appreciate, but never really see.
-This includes things like plumbing upgrades, advanced electrical and communications wiring and upgraded HVAC systems.
+This includes things like plumbing upgrades, advanced electrical and communications wiring, and upgraded HVAC systems.

 Once all the basics are covered, it’s time for the fun part.
 Use the remainder of your budget to select fixtures and finishing touches that will wow potential buyers.
-To start…

 Consider installing a double wall oven and cook top rather than a slide-in range or add a warming drawer in addition to a microwave/convection oven.
-Also, use modern materials and open layouts where possible to create a clean, inviting space that will have buyers saying, “I love it!”.
+Also, use modern materials and open layouts where possible to create a clean, inviting space that will have buyers saying, “I love it!”

-Next, focus on baths and master bedrooms:
+Focus on baths and master bedrooms

 In the baths, use sink fixtures with built-in storage to make the room more functional.
 Save money on bathroom counter tops and floor or shower tile by visiting the bone yard of a local stone fabricator to score great deals.

-Pay attention to details:
+Pay attention to details

 Be creative with your resources to make your space feel expensive.
 To accomplish this, use high-price travertine tile in the entry to give a great first impression, then transition to ceramic or porcelain tile in other rooms.
 Or, intersperse a line or two of pricey metallic or glass tile into inexpensive field tile to add some sizzle to the kitchen back splash and tub/shower surrounds.